selenafratila/Simulator/README.md

   - Connection lines between users and their best serving antenna.

 ## Simulation Scenarios
--**The Industrial Shadow:** A high-power MacroCell blocked by a massive metal structure.
+- **The Industrial Shadow:** A high-power MacroCell blocked by a massive metal structure.

 What to observe: